 JSON makes no distinction between real and integer numbers; Jansson does.
-Real numbers are mapped to the double type and integers to the int type.
+Real numbers are mapped to the double type and integers to the json\int\t type, which is a typedef of long long or long, depending on whether long long is supported by your compiler or not.

-A JSON number is considered to be a real number if its lexical representation includes one of e, E, or .; regardless if its actual numeric value is a true integer (e.g., all of 1E6, 3.0, 400E-2, and 3.14E3 are mathematical integers, but will be treated as real values).
+A JSON number is considered to be a real number if its lexical representation includes one of e, E, or; regardless if its actual numeric value is a true integer (e.g., all of 1E6, 3.0, 400E-2, and 3.14E3 are mathematical integers, but will be treated as real values).